kearutherford/BerkeleyForestsAnalytics/README.md

         measured once in the same summer), the time identifier might be set to all the same year.
 Time identifier is very flexible, and should be used as appropriate depending on the design of the study.
-The class of this variable will be coerced to character.
+The class of this variable must be character.
       - **site:** Describes the broader location or forest where the data were collected.
-The class of this variable will be coerced to character.
+The class of this variable must be character.
       - **plot:** Identifies the plot in which the data were collected.
-        The class of this variable will be coerced to character.
+        The class of this variable must be character.
       - **species:** Optional column.
 If a species column is included in the input dataframe/tibble, the results will be summarized by species.
+The class of this variable must be character.
       - **other columns:** Any numeric variables of interest.
 Can have any column names.
     - If sampling design is stratified random:
       - **time:** As described above.
       - **site:** As desicribed above.
       - **stratum:** Identifies the stratum within site.
-The class of this variable will be coerced to character.
+The class of this variable must be character.
       - **plot:** Identifies the plot within stratum.
-The class of this variable will be coerced to character.
+The class of this variable must be character.
       - **species:** As described above.
       - **other columns:** As desicribed above.
     - If sampling design is Fire and Fire Surrogate:
       - **time:** As described above.
       - **trt_type:** Desicribes the treatment type - control, burn,
         thin, thin + burn (does not need to follow these exact names).
-        The class of this variable will be coerced to character.
+        The class of this variable must be character.
       - **site:** Describes the compartment where the data were collected.
 The class of this variable will be coerced to character.
       - **plot:** Identifies the plot within compartment.
-The class of this variable will be coerced to character.
+The class of this variable must be character.
       - **species:** As described above.
       - **other columns:** As described above.